MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 This tutorial covers three potential "update modes" or deployment strategies for CodePush updates: Silent, Active, and Custom.
 Leveraging these options allow developers to control when (and how often) to check for updates as well as how to present any update notifications to end users.

 > [!NOTE]
-> This tutorial does not cover how to enable CodePush on an app.
+> This tutorial doesn't cover how to enable CodePush on an app.
 If you need help setting up CodePush, visit the [Cordova](./cordova.md#getting-started) or [React Native](./rn-get-started.md) "Getting Started" sections.

 ### 1. Silent mode